Aho-Senpai/Aho-Triggers/Triggernometry/Docs/FAQ.md

 Well, all the relevant callouts at least.
 All the more personal callouts will stay "local" (aka, not go through the discord bot).

-"I don't use a discord bot, how does this affect me?" -> it doesn't.
+Q."I don't use a discord bot, how does this affect me?"
+A. It doesn't.

-"I don't want this behavious to happen, how do i do that ?" -> you can set the 'Audio output setting override' to 'on'.
+Q."I don't want this behavious to happen, how do i do that ?"
+A. you can set the 'Audio output setting override' to 'on'.

+Q. "I want to use it with a discord bot but everything goes through the bot"
+A. :
+1. Make sure the Repo Settings are correct : Audio output setting override -> "As defined in repository"
+1. Make sure your Triggernometry Soud settings are correct : Use ACT for Text-To-Speech -> Checked

 # Triggernometry FAQ